ppy/osu-wiki/news/2022-05-22-beatmap-spotlights-season-6-spring-2022-high-speed.md

 [mafumafu - Hello Dystopia [Collapsing Reality]](https://osu.ppy.sh/beatmapsets/809048#taiko/1697683), mapped by [JarvisGaming](https://osu.ppy.sh/users/8601048)\
 *described and primarily suggested by [Axer](https://osu.ppy.sh/users/7299864)*

-Coming in hot this season's osu!taiko Spotlights, we have JarvisGaming's rendition of mafumafu's Hello Dystopia!
+Coming in hot this season's osu!taiko Spotlights, we have JarvisGaming's rendition of mafumafu's *Hello Dystopia*!

 His emblematic "Collapsing Reality" difficulty is an exemplary demonstration of both structuring and patterning, with notes carefully arranged to fit the song like a glove yet still being fun and entertaining for the player.
 Ranging from the faster chorus sections down to the break-off and deceleration in the second half of the theme, it all climaxes into an extraordinarily *grandiloquent* experience.